anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 - Cinder Scheduler - Cinder Volume – the Cinder volume process needs to talk to its backends

-*The Cinder backends include SAN/NAS storage, iSCSI drives, Ceph RBD and NFS.*
+*The Cinder backends include SAN/NAS storage, iSCSI drives, Ceph RBD, and NFS.*

 Swift
 ^^^^^